IssaDev/CSV/README.md

-`testCountryInfo()` - Outputs export information about enetered country `testListofExporters()` - Outputs countries that exports the two items entered `numOfExporters()` - Outputs number of countries that export entered item `bigExporters()` - Outputs number of countries that make more than entered amount from exports. h2 as a note the money amount eneterd is a string with the _$_ and commas icluded e.g $mmm,mmm,mmm,mmm
+`testCountryInfo()` - Outputs export information about enetered country `testListofExporters()` - Outputs countries that exports the two items entered `numOfExporters()` - Outputs number of countries that export entered item `bigExporters()` - Outputs number of countries that make more than entered amount from exports. # As a note the money amount eneterd is a string with the _$_ and commas icluded e.g $mmm,mmm,mmm,mmm